platformatic/platformatic/docs/contributing/documentation-style-guide.md

 **Example**

-Less like this: Colons are very important to register a parametric path.
+Less like this:
+>Colons are very important to register a parametric path.
 It lets the framework know there is a new parameter created.
 You can place the colon before the parameter name so the parametric path can be created.

-More Like this: To register a parametric path, put a colon before the parameter name.
+More Like this:
+>To register a parametric path, put a colon before the parameter name.
 Using a colon lets the framework know it is a parametric path and not a static path.

-### Images and video should enhance the written documentation
+### Images and Video Should Enhance the Written Documentation

 Images and video should only be added if they complement the written